 — ஹரி சம்புவரையர் மாவட்டத்தான் 🇷🇴🔥 (@Hari42147154) November 6, 2019

 As can be seen in the above tweet, the image on the left shows a coin with the lotus symbol, whereas the coin on the right represents five figures, with the words ‘Jai Shri Ram’ inscribed at the bottom.
-The images with accompanying text in Tamil have also been posted on Facebook.
-They have also been uploaded on the Alt News android app for verification.
+The images with accompanying text in Tamil were posted on Facebook.
+They had also been uploaded on the Alt News mobile app for verification.

 COINAGE OF THE EAST INDIA COMPANY

 Since the images in circulation supposedly show coins issued by the company in 1818, we shall consider the late 18th and early 19th centuries as our reference period, in order to probe the nature of coinage under the East India company.